 Conclusions

 The field tests showed that adding organic compost to balanced inorganic fertilization greatly improves nutrient dynamics and maize productivity.
 Composts made from maize stover and wheat straw both increased grain output, but maize compost was more effective.
-Throughout the course of two growing seasons, the amount of potassium (K) and nitrogen (N) in grains and leaves was continuously increased.
+Throughout two growing seasons, the amount of potassium (K) and nitrogen (N) in grains and leaves was continuously increased.
 Grain P content responded favorably to compost in the second season, although phosphorus (P) percentages in leaves were unaffected.
 The application of compost also resulted in a considerable increase in the amount of crude protein (CP) in grains, highlighting its significance in improving nutritional quality.

 There was a dose-dependent response to nitrogen fertilization (0–135 kg N/fad): greater N rates increased nutrient uptake and yield components (ear length, diameter, and grain yield), but decreased recovery and nitrogen usage efficiency (NUE).
 The highest NUE (25.11 kg grains/kg N) and recovery (29.24%) were obtained with the ideal N rate of 45 kg/fad, indicating declining returns at higher levels.
-Although its effects on ear morphology and P in grains were not consistent, phosphorus-potassium (PK) fertilization (31 kg P₂O₅ + 24 kg K₂O/fad) increased grain yield, N, and K content in grains
+Although its effects on ear morphology and P in grains were not consistent, phosphorus-potassium (PK) fertilization (31 kg P₂O₅ + 24 kg K₂O/fad) increased grain yield, N, and K content in grains.

 To maximize yield, nutrient efficiency, and grain quality, our results support a synergistic strategy that combines organic amendments (especially maize compost) with targeted PK fertilizer and moderate N (45 kg/fad).
-Maintaining soil health and resource efficiency while encouraging sustainable maize production might be achieved by balancing these inputs to reduce an excessive dependence on high nitrogen dosages.
+Maintaining soil health and resource efficiency while encouraging sustainable maize production might be achieved by balancing these inputs to reduce excessive dependence on high nitrogen dosages.

 DISCLAIMER (ARTIFICIAL INTELLIGENCE) AUTHORS

-HEREBY DECLARE THAT NO GENERATIVE AI TECHNOLOGIES, SUCH AS LARGE LANGUAGE MODELS (ChatGPT, COPILOT, etc) and text-to-image generators have been used during the writing or editing of this manuscript.
+HEREBY DECLARE THAT NO GENERATIVE AI TECHNOLOGIES, SUCH AS LARGE LANGUAGE MODELS (ChatGPT, COPILOT, etc.) and text-to-image generators have been used during the writing or editing of this manuscript.

 COMPETING INTERESTS:

-Authors have declared that no competing interests exist.
+The authors have declared that no competing interests exist.

 References